 The data discovery process empowers your business users and data team to get the right data at the right time when they're making important decisions for your organization.

-Data discovery is closely related to data classification, e.g. usefulness, sensitivity, or security requirements.
+Data discovery and data classification are closely related, e.g. usefulness, sensitivity, or security requirements.
 It also plays an important role in data analysis and creating easy-to-digest business intelligence (BI) insights, empowering even non-technical users to help an organization derive inform data-driven business decisions.

 Also important: data discovery tools help organizations understand how they process, manage, maintain, and transfer sensitive data from multiple data sources to ensure that they're in compliance with privacy laws and regulations, including the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).